MPSA Anti-Harassment Policy / Professional Conduct Policy for Events and Meetings

 The Ombuds plays no role in MPSA’s formal complaint procedure but can offer confidential guidance about what constitutes discrimination or harassment.
 The Ombuds can explain the options for reporting harassment to the MPSA and can provide information regarding whether other avenues for pursuing such a complaint are available based on the nature of the complaint, such as state or local government, human rights or law enforcement agencies, the federal Equal Employment Opportunity Commission, or the U.S. Office for Civil Rights.
 If appropriate and if the complainant requests it, the Ombuds may recommend

 This consultation is confidential and the details of any a conversation between an MPSA event participant and the MPSA Ombuds will be kept confidential to the extent allowable by law, and will not be reported to any administrator, officer, or committee of the MPSA.
 However, if in the Ombuds’ sole discretion, the Ombuds determines that the information that the complainant provides involves a serious threat of harm to any individual the Ombuds will make any necessary reporting to protect the individuals from harm.
 At all times, the role of the Ombuds is entirely independent of any complaint a participant may decide to pursue through the following MPSA complaint procedure.
 The Ombuds will not keep any written records of complaints or consultations.
-Ombuds can be reached at [email, phone] or by asking for assistance from conference personnel.
+Ombuds can be reached by email or phone or by asking for assistance from conference personnel.
 In the event that the Ombuds is involved in or has a relationship with any party to the dispute, the Ombuds will be recused after contacting another Ombuds to address the issue.

 B. Making a Complaint to the MPSA